fperakis/MD-nix_glycerol_water/README.md

 # MD-nix_lyso
-An example of runing MD simulations using gromacs at Fysikum HPC. https://it.fysik.su.se/hpc/
+MD simulations using gromacs at Fysikum HPC. https://it.fysik.su.se/hpc/

-The simulation includes 10 lysozyme molecules (~200mg/ml) in a 23%mol water/glycerol solution.
+The simulation includes a 3.2%mol water/glycerol solution.
-Glycerol molecules are simulated using CGenFF, protein molecules with CHARMM36 and water with TIP4P-2005. http://mackerell.umaryland.edu/charmm_ff.shtml
+Glycerol molecules are simulated using CGenFF with CHARMM36 and water with TIP4P-2005. http://mackerell.umaryland.edu/charmm_ff.shtml

 Gromacs packages are initialised using NixOS, see here.